-Kīpuka Kuleana was founded by four mothers, living and raising their children on the island of Kauaʻi.
-These women include one associate professor, a lawyer, one GIS specialist, and archival researcher, and one non-profit director with expertise in conservation easements; all dedicated to perpetuating kuleana and connection to ʻāina across generations.
+Kīpuka Kuleana was founded in 2018 by four mothers living and raising their children on the island of Kauaʻi.
+These women include an associate professor, a lawyer, a GIS specialist and an archival researcher, and a non-profit director with expertise in conservation easements - all dedicated to perpetuating kuleana and connection to ʻāina across generations.